PTAB

 6. Relief Requested

-- Petitioner requested institution of an inter partes review and the cancellation of claims 8-23 and 34-42 of Patent 7,130,576 as unpatentable.
+- Petitioner requested institution of an inter partes review and cancellation of claims 8-23 and 34-42 of Patent 7,130,576 as unpatentable.